 Las Vegas Cost

 All of the glitz and glam of Las Vegas comes at a cost.
 I mean literally, having fun here is probably going to cost you a pretty penny.
 One obvious cost comes in the casinos, especially if you play the table games.
 The table minimum bets can get pretty steep and even more so on weekends and holidays.
 You can find lower table minimums off of the strip, but why come if you’re going to hang out off of the strip.

 The bright spot is that you can usually find very nice hotel rooms for a decent price all around the city.
 And if you are a gambler, it pays to stay at one of the casino hotels.
 If you play enough, you may be able to have your room rate reduced or even comped for free.
 You can use the tips here to learn how to make the most out of casino comps.

 Las Vegas is a generally safe place to visit.
 The city does have its rough spots, but you should be able to avoid any trouble if you stick to the Strip.
 There is usually a pretty pronounced police presence to make sure that nothing disturbs visitors’ good times or the cash flow that visitors bring in.

 Pickpockets can be an issue, especially while you’re gambling.
-Make sure that you never leave a machine unattended while you still have money in it (dealers and the cameras will watch your chips at table games).
+Make sure that you never leave a machine unattended while you still have money in it.
+Dealers and the cameras will watch your chips at table games, but still, at least take any big chips if you need to get up.
 Ladies, keep your purses closed and in front of you.
 Using common-sense safety practices like this can ensure your good time doesn’t get ruined.